 We are working on areas where immigration consequences are particularly severe (e.g., drug and sex offenses); with heavily policed constituencies (e.g., LGBTQ, domestic violence, youth, gangs); and to support active criminal justice and immigration advocacy efforts.

-The widespread criminalization of a wide range of activities through NYPD’s broken windows or quality-of-life policing practices has steadily driven up rates of arrests for violations and misdemeanors in NYC since the 1980s.
-For non-citizens, even a violation or misdemeanor can lead to permanent exile, as the immigration system is extremely unforgiving.
+The widespread criminalization of a wide range of activities through NYPD’s broken windows or quality-of-life policing practices has steadily driven up rates of arrests for violations and misdemeanors in New York City since the 1980s.
+Because the immigration system is extremely unforgiving, for non-citizens even a violation or misdemeanor can lead to detention and deportation.

-IDP was part of the coalition that worked on the IDNYC, a municipal ID program for New Yorkers.
-IDP’s role in this coalition was to maximize protections for immigrant New Yorkers who are vulnerable to deportation in the program — including pushing for the NYPD to not arrest immigrants who have ICE administrative warrants [upload finest message] and to maximize privacy protections [link] for New Yorkers whose documents have been retained as part of the application for the IDNYC.
+IDP was part of the coalition that worked on the IDNYC, a municipal identity card program for New Yorkers.
+IDP’s role in this coalition was to maximize protections for immigrant New Yorkers who are vulnerable to deportation in the program — including pushing for the NYPD to not arrest immigrants who have ICE administrative warrants and to maximize privacy protections for New Yorkers whose documents have been retained as part of the application for the IDNYC.

-We have partnered with the NYU Law School Immigrants’ Rights Clinic to advocate against the disproportionate, unjust impact non-criminal offenses – often addressed in Summons Court – can have in barring eligible young New Yorkers from DACA.
-IDP has initiated a multi-pronged advocacy effort, including legislative and policy change.
+IDP has partnered with the NYU Law School Immigrants’ Rights Clinic to advocate against the disproportionate, unjust impact non-criminal offenses – often addressed in Summons Court – can have in barring eligible young New Yorkers from relief under the federal government’s Deferred Action for Childhood Arrivals (DACA) program.